ymd-h/exodide/README.md

 Python code inside web browser.

-Although we can run most of pure-Python packages on Pyodide, however, available C/C++-extension packages are limited to [builtin packages](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
+Although we can run most of pure-Python packages on Pyodide, however, available C/C++ extension packages are limited to [builtin packages](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).

-The motivation of this project (exodide) is providing C/C++-extension builder for Pyodide, and enables users to run your own custom C/C++-extension packages on Pyodide.
+The motivation of this project (exodide) is providing C/C++ extension builder for Pyodide, and enables users to run your own custom C/C++ extension packages on Pyodide.

 ## 2. Usage